Rassie Erasmus: Head coach of South Africa

 Following the sacking of Allister Coetzee in February 2018, Erasmus was named head coach of the national team, alongside his duties as Director of Rugby at SA Rugby, on 1 March 2018.

 In his first match in charge, Erasmus gave thirteen players their first test cap, in a one-off match in Washington, D.C. against Wales, who won the test 22–20.
 A week later, he secured his first win, a 42–39 win over England, during their three-test series.
 The series title was clinched in the second test, with the Springboks winning 23–12, to secure a series victory.
 However, South Africa were unable to gain the clean-sweep, after losing the third test, 25–10.
-During the 2018 Rugby Championship, Erasmus led the Springboks to second, the highest they have been since 2014.
+During the 2018 Rugby Championship, Erasmus led the Springboks to second, the highest they had been since 2014.
 The 2018 Championship saw South Africa win three games, including a thrilling 36–34 victory over New Zealand in Wellington, South Africa's first win in New Zealand since 2009.
 After winning the 2019 World Cup, Erasmus revealed that had the Springboks lost that match, he would have tendered his resignation: "We [had recently] lost to Australia and Argentina, and if we didn't win in Wellington I would have resigned...
 I have never lost three games in a row as a coach and if I did that I don't deserve to be a Springbok coach.
 We played New Zealand in Wellington and that was important, as if we lost it I wouldn't be here."
 South Africa came within moments of reclaiming the Freedom Cup in the final round, but a try by Ardie Savea in the dying moments of the game helped New Zealand snatch victory 32–30 in Pretoria and retain the cup.

 The 2018 end-of-year tour for South Africa saw the team face mixed result; losing to England and Wales whilst beating France and Scotland.
 Following the tour, Erasmus stated that after the 2019 World Cup he would cease as head coach and revert to solely his Director of Rugby role.

 The 2019 Rugby Championship saw the Springboks claim their fourth Southern Hemisphere title, their first since the inception of The Rugby Championship and their first since 2009.
 This came on the back of victories over Australia and Argentina, and a first draw with New Zealand since 1994.

 The 2019 Rugby World Cup saw South Africa claim one of their greatest victories by winning the title for a third time despite a loss to New Zealand in the group stages.
 Victory over England in the final, after dispatching Japan and a grind-out victory over Wales in the knock-out stages, saw South Africa lift the Webb Ellis Cup in Tokyo.